g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

    bm = _g4.MaterialPredefined("G4_Fe")

-To define a single element in terms of atomic number, atmoic mass and density.
+To define a single element in terms of atomic number, atomic mass and density.

 .. code-block :: python
    :emphasize-lines: 2-3